 We are trained to comprehensively examine the eyes and visual system of infants to the elderly.
-We recommend that infants have their eyes checked at 6 months (often done by your pediatrician or family physician), then children at age 3 and just before entering kindergarten or first grade.
+We recommend that infants have their first eye exam at 6 months , then children at age 3 and just before entering kindergarten or first grade.
 Children need not know the alphabet to have their eyes examined.

 We evaluate the eyes for any refractive error (nearsightedness, farsightedness and astigmatism) and determine if glasses or contact lenses are needed.